superpikar/onsenui-vue-router-pwa/README.md

-# Onsen UI + Vue + Vue Router PWA Starter Project Template
+# Onsen UI + Vue + Vue Router + Axios PWA Starter Project

 ## Information
-Please read carefully before use this project starter template
+Please read carefully before use this project starter

 1. This project is based on [onsenui-vue-pwa webpack template](https://github.com/OnsenUI/vue-pwa-webpack)
 2. Since I dont need PWA at the moment, so I remove all the script related to PWA in `index.html`.
 If you want to use PWA, just rename `index-serviceworker.html` to `index.html`